ansible/ansible/docsite/latest/rst/intro_configuration.rst

 ```````````````````````````

 Ansible also allows configuration of settings via environment variables.
 If these environment variables are set, they will
 override any setting loaded from the configuration file.
+These variables are for brevity not defined here, but look in 'constants.py'
+in the source tree if you want to use these.
+They are mostly considered to be a legacy system as compared to the config file, but
+are equally valid.

 Explanation of values by section
 ````````````````````````````````